 The CEDS Committee

-The CEDS Committee consists of the main economic interests of the OVRDC region and include private sector representatives from all 12 counties as a majority of its membership.
+The CEDS Committee consists of the main economic interests of the OVRDC region and includes private sector representatives from all 12 counties as a majority of its membership.
 Additional members include the OVRDC Vice-Chairman (who serves as the CEDS Chairman), 1 minority member, 5 public officials, and 4 members-at-large.
-The OVRDC Chairman annually at the March Commission meeting appoints these members.
+The OVRDC Chairman annually appoints these members at the March Commission meeting.
 The private sector members are selected by the county caucus.

 For a full explanation of the CEDS Committee see the OVRDC By-Laws.